OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/development-setup.md

 Please make sure to have these versions installed on your development server before proceeding with the setup.

-Make sure MariaDB server is up and running.
+Make sure the MariaDB server is up and running.

 ```bash
 sudo systemctl status mariadb